 The Airport is located within Boone County, Kentucky, which is included in the Metropolitan Cincinnati Interstate Air Quality Region.
-The EPA previously determined that Boone County's levels of the eight-hour concentration of ozone exceeded the federal standards defining healthful air quality and was therefore designated as nonattainment for ozone.
-However, on July 5, 2017, the EPA determined the area had attained the standard and the region was designated to attainment.
-The area now operates under a maintenance plan for ozone.
+The EPA previously determined that Boone County's levels of the eight-hour concentration of ozone exceeded the federal standards defining healthful air quality.
+On July 5, 2017, the EPA determined the area had attained the 2008 eight-hour standard for ozone.
+However, in 2018, the area was designated as marginal nonattainment for the 2015 eight-hour standard for ozone.